Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

 Is Carrie Soto is Back Spicy?

-Is Carrie Soto Is Book Worth Reading?
+Is Carrie Soto is Back Worth Reading?

 In my opinion, yes.
 I liked this book for a lot of reasons, but the main reason is because of Carrie.
 She’s a strong female lead and while I couldn’t necessarily relate to anything that she was going through, I admired her for her strength and rooted for her through it all, even when she was being difficult.
 It’s an emotional story about figuring out your true purpose and reminding yourself why you do the things you do.